Introduction

 Containers: Isolation and Portability

-Containers are lightweight, portable, and consistent environments for running applications.
-They encapsulate an application and its dependencies, ensuring that it runs consistently across different environments, from a developer’s laptop to production servers.
+Containers are lightweight, portable, and regular environments for running programs.
+They encapsulate an utility and its dependencies, ensuring that it runs consistently throughout one of a kind environments, from a developer’s computer to production servers.

 Key Container Concepts